 As advertisers prepare for the iOS 14 prompt to go live, the loudest complaints are related to the 8-event limit.
-Either they are unable to configure their eight events or limiting How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action.
+Either they are unable to configure their eight events or limiting The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
 More to eight events is far too restrictive for their business model.

 Let’s talk about what the 8-event limit is and how it impacts businesses in the following scenarios:

 - Agency Management of Multiple Clients on Agency-Owned Domain